Start Motion Media

 rose What’s Under The Sphinx?

 The Hall of Records, a legendary library said to have been built by the survivors of Atlantis, is rumored to lie in Egypt, just beneath the Sphinx.
-The Sphinx, carved 1,200 years before the rule of King Tut, is currently classified as a “monolith,” or a solid piece of rock that’s been carved into shape, without any tombs or tunnels.
-Countless explorers and archaeologists, but, paint a different story, and to find out more we’ll need to dig a little further.
+The Sphinx, carved 1,200 years before the rule of King Tut, is currently classified as a “monolith,” or a solid piece of rock that’s been carved into shape, devoid of any tombs or tunnels.
+Countless explorers and archaeologists, but, paint a different story, and to find out more we’ll need to dig a little deeper.

 Rameses’ architect, named May, also left his signature (“The Director of the Works of the House of Ra, May”), as well as two stelae dedicated to the Sphinx, inside the temple.
 These stelae, or stone tablets, were later discovered by Hassan and will become important later on, as they hold clues as to what may lie beneath the Sphinx.
 Lastly, “the stone, which Rameses had ordered to be quarried for the Sphinx, was perhaps used for the first casing of the paws, which had suffered from erosion.”
 Hassan lists no renovation or preservation activities in the Saitic Period (663 – 525 B.C.), noting it was “strange, considering the esteem in which ancient monuments were held at that time,” but assumes the walls were still holding back the sand fairly well.